PHT-Medic/documentation/docs/offline_tool.md

 # PHT Offline Tool

-The Offline Tool is a Python (PyQt5) application with a GUI to decrypt results, manage keys and sign hashes locally during the submission process of a train.
+The Offline Tool is a Python (PyQt5) application with a GUI to sign hashes locally during the submission process of a train.
+After successfull execution, it is used to decrypt downloaded results and key management.

 ## Installation